actionhero/ah-opbeat-plugin/README.md

+# THIS PROJECT HAS BEEN DELETED FROM NPM.

 ## notes
 - be sure to enable the plugin within actionhero (`config/api.js`)
 - you will need to add the opbeat package (`npm install opbeat --save`) to your package.json